alibaba/app-controller/README.md

 ## Applications: The SmartVscode Plugin Based on App-Controller

-We developed a Visual Studio Code plugin, [SmartVscode](https://github.com/alibaba/smart-vscode-extension), that allows users to operate various VsCode features through natural language.
+We developed a Visual Studio Code plugin, [SmartVscode](https://github.com/alibaba/smart-vscode-extension), that allows users to operate various VS Code features through natural language.
 Below are some demonstrations of its features:

 ### Tic-tac-toe Game
 https://github.com/user-attachments/assets/82d84f26-de49-4eae-9e31-e838c398343a